leapmotion-examples/UnityModules/docs/content/100-Core.md

 # Core {#core}

 Core contains the fundamental assets necessary to get Leap hand data into your Unity project.
-The plugins we package with Core handle all the work of talking to the Leap Motion service that runs on your platform and provides hand data to your application from the sensor.
+The plugins we package with Core handle all the work of talking to the Ultraleap service that runs on your platform and provides hand data to your application from the sensor.

 Core also contains a small set of prefabs to get you prototyping with a VR rig and Leap hands right away.
 You can create a new scene and drag in the **Leap Rig** prefab to immediately get an XR camera rig with Leap hand support, or you can drag in the LeapHandController prefab to work with a desktop-mounted Leap Motion Controller.